mongofill/mongofill-hhvm/README.md

 Building and Installation
 -------------------------
-Installation requires a copy of HHVM to be built from source on the local machine, instructions on how to do this are available on the [HHVM Wiki](https://github.com/facebook/hhvm/wiki ).
+Installation requires hhvm-dev package to be installed.
+Alternatively a copy of HHVM can be built from source on the local machine; instructions on how to do this are available on the [HHVM Wiki](https://github.com/facebook/hhvm/wiki ).

 The library [libbson](https://github.com/mongodb/libbson) is required to be installed in the system, you can follow the instructions in the libbson repository.

-Once done, the following commands will build the extension, assuming you've also installed HHVM.
+Once done, the following commands will build the extension.

 ```sh
 git clone https://github.com/mongofill/mongofill-hhvm